freedomofpress/encryption-works/encryption_works.md

 >
 > [What we’re most commonly asked for and how we respond.](http://www.apple.com/privacy/government-information-requests/) Apple.com

-This was a big step, making iMessage more secure than traditional text messaging, and it's better than what most tech companies are putting out.
-But while both Signal and iMessage offer end-to-end encryption, there's an important distinction that makes Signal more secure: the ability to compare fingerprints.
+This was a big step, making iMessage more secure than traditional text messaging, and it's better than what most tech companies currently offer.
+But while both Signal and iMessage offer end-to-end encryption, there's an important distinction that makes Signal more secure: the ability to compare fingerprints and confirm the true identity of the other party receiving your message.
 Apple opaquely checks the fingerprints, giving users no way of doing their own checking, or being alerted when they change.

 ![Signal fingerprint verification](images/Signal_fingerprint_verification.png)

-As mentioned above, this is one possible shortcoming of closed-source software.
+As mentioned above, this is one shortcoming of closed-source software.
 Free and open source software, on the other hand, is available for the entire world to see how it works.
 This makes it much harder for the software to be compromised by an adversary without its maintainers or developers knowing.
 Since Signal is open source, it has a higher degree of trust from the security community than iMessage.

 ## Anonymize Your Location with Tor